0Raptor/AnsibleWebController/README.md

 Create a user that Ansible will connect to on the managed nodes.
 This user will be part of the sudo group so Ansible will be able to execute tasks that require root privileges.
 The user will be configured so it can use `sudo` without entering a password (so that no password has to be provided to Ansible).

+> **HINT**
+> Instead of allowing the user to use "sudo" without entering its password, you might supply the password to Ansible.
+Do not store it in plaintext on your Ansible controller - use `ansible-vault`!
+> [Click here to get instructions]](#use-ansible-vault-insted-of-sudoers)

 ```Bash
 sudo su -